polaris-maps/polaris/README.md

 In the future, users will have the ability to use the map to navigate around inaccessible paths, filter by favorited locations, and upvote/downvote others' notifications.

+This app has not been deployed due to lack of functionality for user authentication, although endpoints and initial pages exist for users to register an account, update their information, see their information somewhere, and delete their account.

 This project was built with a MEAN stack (MongoDB, Express, Angular, and Node.js).
 Other package dependency and version information can be found in `package.json` or in the dependency list below.